lisa-lumos/designing-data-intensive-applications/06-partitioning.md

 Term-based partitioning: construct a global index that covers data in all partitions, this global index is also partitioned.
 Makes read more efficient, but writes are slower.
 In practice, updates to global secondary indexes are often async.

 ## Rebalancing Partitions
-Rebalancing: moving load from one node in the cluster to another.
+`Rebalancing`: moving load from one node in the cluster to another.
 - Fixed number of partitions: create many more partitions than there are nodes, and assign several partitions to each node.
 When a new node is added, it grabs a few partitions from each existing nodes.
 Used in Riak, Elasticsearch, Couchbase and Voldemort.
 - Dynamic partitioning: When a partition grows to exceed a configured size, it is then divided into two partitions; shrinked partitions can also be merged into one.
 So the number of partitions adapts to the total data volume.
 Used in HBase and RethinkDB.
 - Fixed number of partitions per node.
 Used by Cassandra and Ketama.